 After your tenure ends, the bank will pay you the sum you saved along with interest earned during the tenure.
 This, based on your choice, will be credited to your bank account or paid to you in cash.
 Moreover, with a fixed interest rate, you will be aware of how much amount of funds you’re slated to receive before maturity.

 If the amount of interest earned is below INR 10,000 per annum, then you’re exempt from paying tax on the interest earned.
-However, if your interest exceeds INR 10,000 per annum, then you must pay 10%, which is deducted at source.
+However, if your interest exceeds INR 10,000 per annum, then 10%TDS will be applicable, which is deducted at source.

 Senior citizens get the benefit of the an additional interest rate on RD (0.50%).